 DGRV has begun a longer-term approach to cooperative development in Tunisia.
 In 2017, DGRV received a request from the Tunisian Ministry of Agriculture, Water Resources and Fisheries (MARHP) to contribute its cooperative expertise to the revision of the legal framework in Tunisia.
-As a result, consultative and exploratory talks were held with the relevant actors in the Tunisian cooperative sector.
-One result of these discussions was that the actors were very positive about DGRV’s approach to supporting the cooperative system.
+As a result, consultative and exploratory talks were held.
 Since January 2021, DGRV has been represented with its own office in the capital Tunis.
 A fist crucial milestone was the publication of a baseline study on the Tunisian cooperative sector.
 The study quickly became an important point of reference in the discussion among stakeholders.

 With assistance of the BMZ – Federal Ministry for Economic Cooperation and Development DGRV implements a co-operative development project in Kenya since 2017.
 Within the framework of this project, DGRV promotes in particular access to educational opportunities and training for Co-operatives.
 Local project partners and national stakeholders also regard these training measures as a central […]More